OryxGazella/blog-posts/dtos-with-care/dtos.md

 AutoValue's page).
 So, if you're going to be extralinguistic, why not just use another JVM language.

 `Kotlin`, `Scala` and `Groovy` to name a few provide solutions to these problems.

+You may have to set your IDE's source roots to pick up the `kotlin`, `groovy` and `scala` folders to get these to work from within your IDE.

 Here is a bare-bones data class in `Groovy`: